amiable-dev/context-aware-ai-system/multi-project-architecture.md

 You open Claude Code in `auth-service` and ask:

 **"What changed recently in this repo?"**
-- ✅ Session Memory → Analyzes `auth-service/.git/`
+- ✅ Session Memory → Queries `auth-service/.git/` in real-time
 - Returns: Last 10 commits in auth-service only

 **"How did we implement OAuth2 in other services?"**